 In Q3 2019, the Company commenced a waste rock characterization and economic study of marketable aggregates at the Hope Brook Gold Project site.
-In addition, low cost geological mapping and soil sampling is planned in 2020.
-Surface and groundwater quality programs will continue for environmental data collection purposes.
+In addition, low cost geological mapping, soil sampling, surface and groundwater quality programs will continue for environmental data collection purposes.